 Other complications that can arise from these injuries include seizures, dementia, coma, paralysis and death.

 The force needed to penetrate the skull makes the cause of an open head injury usually the result of an accident or violence committed against the patient.
 In either case, the patient may be able to recover the costs of their extensive treatment by filing a personal injury lawsuit.
+Speaking with a Huntington Beach personal injury attorney will help you to better understand your options and make informed decisions.

 As the workings of the human brain still remain mostly a mystery, even to the most talented of neurologists, there can never be a definitive answer as to the extent of damage caused by these types of injuries.
 The need for long term care is always necessary, even if the patient shows no outward signs of disability immediately.